phouchguk/scrap/README.md

 # Scrapscript — C# Implementation

-An unofficial, from-scratch implementation of [Scrapscript](https://scrapscript.org) in C# / .NET 10.
+A from-scratch implementation of [Scrapscript](https://scrapscript.org) in C# / .NET 10.

-> **Not an official implementation.** Scrapscript is designed by Taylor Troesh.
-This project independently implements the language from the spec for fun and learning.
-For the canonical implementation, see [scrapscript.org](https://scrapscript.org).

 ---